 Configuring a custom service account for workloads

-Cloud Identity & Access Management (Cloud IAM) is the access control system for granting authorized roles to users and service accounts within your GCP project.
-A service account is a special Google account which performs tasks, such as deploying applications, on your behalf.
+Cloud Identity and Access Management is the access control system for granting authorized roles to users and service accounts within your GCP project.
+A service account is a special Google account that performs tasks, such as deploying applications, on your behalf.
 You use Cloud IAM to create a service account, then use Cloud IAM policy bindings to secure the account.

 If your workloads require access to Compute Engine, grant the service account the Compute Engine Admin role.
 If your workloads need to pull private images from Container Registry, grant the Storage Object Viewer role.